HomeGuidesAPI Reference

 Revoke token without mentioning any token type

 Revoke a token without passing the token_hint_type field in the request payload.
-The passed token can either be an access_token or a refresh_token.
+The passed token can be an access_token or a refresh_token.
 The authorization server automatically deduces the type of the token and revokes it.

 HTTP POST